-During this reporting period, the Board issued three decisions of note respecting its jurisdiction, two under the Petroleum and Natural Gas Act (PNGA) and one under the Mining Right of way Act (MRWA).
-The Board issued its first ever right of entry orders under the Geothermal Resources Act.
+During this reporting period, the Board issued two decisions of note respecting its jurisdiction, one under the Petroleum and Natural Gas Act (PNGA) and one under the Mineral Tenure Act (MTA).
 There were no judicial reviews of Board decisions during this reporting period.